MasterGunner/Recipe-Book/Cocktails.md

 - Garnish: brandied cherries

 Add the scotch, sweet vermouth and bitters into a mixing glass with ice and stir until well-chilled.
 Strain into a chilled Nick & Nora or cocktail glass.
 Garnish with speared brandied cherries.

+## Mezcal Negroni
+- 1oz mezcal
+- 1oz campari
+- 1oz sweet vermouth
+- Garnish: orange half-wheel

+Add the mezcal, Campari, and sweet vermouth into a mixing glass with ice and stir until well-chilled.
+Strain into a rocks glass over one large ice cube.
+Garnish with an orange half-wheel.

+## Boulevardier
+- 1¼oz bourbon
+- 1oz campari
+- 1oz sweet vermouth
+- Garnish: orange twist

+Add bourbon, Campari and sweet vermouth into a mixing glass with ice and stir until well-chilled.
+Strain into a rocks glass over fresh ice.
+Garnish with an orange twist.